HernanFdez/MQTT_simulator/README.md

 A system help is automatically shown whenever a session is started (when the corresponding executable is run), explaining the supported control commands

-Sessions use multithread processing to control packets input/output and user interface in paralell
+Sessions use multithread processing to control packets input/output and user interface in parallel

 ### Packets Structure